 There’s times where I’ll make 10 beats in a day.
 It feels like I just have stuff I need to get out half the time.
 When I don’t make music, I feel like I’m not doing anything the whole day.

 The environment he is referring to is literally the space from which Soul Shake Down operates.
-From the crates of dusty vinyl to the bunches of mics and audio gear spread out over the countertop, the room is tailor-made for locking in and letting the creativity juices – the perfect set up for a group of young and hungry music junkies.
+From the crates of dusty vinyl to the bunches of mics and audio gear spread out over the countertop, the room is tailor-made for locking in and letting the creativity juices flow – the perfect set up for a group of young and hungry music junkies.
 “There’s times where I’ll make 10 beats in a day,” says Robinson.
 “It feels like I just have stuff I need to get out half the time.
 When I don’t make music, I feel like I’m not doing anything the whole day,” he adds.

 Soul Shake Down’s affiliation dates back to high school, where Wager and Jackson first formed a friendship and bonded over a shared love for hip-hop.
 “JD started to make beats at the same time I started getting into music.
 He’d be beatboxing on the way to basketball practice or in chemistry class actin’ a fool on the table with pens.
 That’s basically how it started to come together,” says Wager.